bsc-s2/pykit/ratelimiter/README.md

     It can be a int, float, long value.
     If token is 1, it means we can get 1 token per second.

--   `burst_second`
+-   `capacity`
-    specifies the maximum number of tokens that can be saved in terms of time.
+    specifies the maximum number of tokens that can be saved.
-    Default is 1.
-    If `token_per_second` is 2/s, and burst_second is specified as 2 seconds,
-    the max capacity we can hold is 2 * 2 = 4 tokens.

 ### RateLimiter.consume
 Reduce the permits capacity according to consumed tokens.